Beto, Bentz, Becas: The Surprising Cross-Lingual Effectiveness of BERT: Tasks

 \section{Tasks}

 \insertLangTable Does mBERT learn a cross-lingual representation, or does it produce a representation for each language in its own embedding space?
-We answer this question by considering five tasks in the zero-shot transfer setting.
+We consider five tasks in the zero-shot transfer setting.
 We assume labeled training data for each task in English, and transfer the trained model to a target language.
-We select a range of different types of tasks: document classification, natural language inference, named entity recognition, part-of-speech tagging, and dependency parsing.
+We select a range of different tasks: document classification, natural language inference, named entity recognition, part-of-speech tagging, and dependency parsing.
 We cover zero-shot transfer from English to 38 languages in the 5 different tasks as shown in \cref{tab:lang}.
 In this section, we describe the tasks as well as task-specific layers.